-What is android work profile
+What is Android work profile

 Get fresh insights, pro tips, and thought starters–only the best of posts for you.

 In company owned deployment scenarios, the enterprise will own and have full control over the device it uses.
 The management application used is known as the Device Policy Controller (DPC).
 The DPC is responsible for enforcing policies on to the Android devices.
 When the DPC acts a device owner it will look after the entire management of the device.
-It can also perform a wide range of device-oriented actions such as configuring the connectivity, setting up global settings and do factory reset.
+Furthermore, it can also perform a wide range of device-oriented actions such as configuring the connectivity, setting up global settings and do factory reset.

 Different provisioning methods such as DPC Identifier, NFC, QR Code, Zero touch enrollment, Samsung KME, G Suite and Android Debug Bridge are available to enroll your devices.
-Let’s have look at what each means:
+Let’s have a look at what each means:

 Apart from Android device owner mode, there are other solution sets such as the profile owner mode, also known as work profile mode or managed profile mode, where by the means of DPC, the organization can enable the personal devices of employees for work use by adding a work profile to the primary user account on the device.
 The work profile will be associated with the primary user but as a separate profile.
 Container level security policies will be set up to prevent users from accidentally pasting sensitive corporate information into unauthorized apps.